Home › Japanese › Glossary › engineer

 Pronunciation

-エンジニア is written in katakana.
+エンジニア is written using katakana.
 Romanised as enjinia, it sounds roughly like "eh-n-jee-nee-ah" to an English ear.

 Example sentence